sgmurphy/wordpress-plugins/interactive-geo-maps/readme.txt

 = 1.1.7 =
 * [Pro] Improved fullscreen behaviour
 * [Pro] Option to have external/bigger zoom controls on mobile
-* [Pro] Option to set custom toolip Template for each series of data
+* [Pro] Option to set custom tooltip Template for each series of data
 * [Pro] Option load specific amcharts version and setup locale

 = 1.1.6 =